awsdocs/aws-codeartifact-user-guide/doc_source/npm-commands.md

 # npm command support<a name="npm-commands"></a>

-The following sections summarize the `npm` commands that are supported, by CodeArtifact repositories, in addition to specific commands that are not supported\.
+The following sections summarize the npm commands that are supported, by CodeArtifact repositories, in addition to specific commands that are not supported\.

-**Topics**
+**Contents**
 + [Supported commands that interact with a repository](#supported-commands-that-interact-with-a-repository)
 + [Supported client\-side commands](#supported-client-side-commands)
 + [Unsupported commands](#unsupported-commands)

 ## Supported commands that interact with a repository<a name="supported-commands-that-interact-with-a-repository"></a>

-This section lists `npm` commands where the `npm` client makes one or more requests to the registry it's been configured with \(for example, with `npm config set registry` \)\.
+This section lists npm commands where the npm client makes one or more requests to the registry it's been configured with \(for example, with `npm config set registry` \)\.
 These commands have been verified to function correctly when invoked against a CodeArtifact repository\.

 ****